interline-io/transitland-lib/README.md

 ### Installing with SQLite Support

-SQLite / SpatialLite requires CGO support and the [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) shared library installed.
-As such, this driver is not included in the static release builds.
-To enable support, install the library using your package manager (e.g. `apt-get install libsqlite3-mod-spatialite` or `brew install libspatialite`) and compile locally with `CGO_ENABLED=1`.
+SQLite CGO support, and is not included in the static release builds.
+To enable support, compile locally with `CGO_ENABLED=1`.

 ## Usage as a CLI tool